Every year there are new trends in gardening that become popular. This is a guide about gardening trends.

 From vines and veggies growing up from containers to vertical walls blooming with edibles, plants are growing up.
 Gardeners are multitasking with climbing plants - producing food, providing privacy, screening eye-sores, and drawing the eye upward to create the illusion of space.
 Even businesses are seeing the productivity, environmental quality and return on investment that indoor plantings and vertical living walls are bringing to their interior and exterior spaces.

 Each year Garden Media Group, a public relations and marketing firm for the gardening industry, forecasts gardening trends for the coming year based on consumer spending habits from the previous year.
-According to this year's trends, America is seeing green.
-Most gardeners already have a sense of coming trends, because they are the consumers doing the spending.
-Nevertheless, here are Garden Media Group's seven new predictions for the 2010 gardening season.

 Every year a leading garden research group releases a report citing the gardening trends for the upcoming gardening season.
 You and I actually create the data for this report, according to how we spend our gardening dollars over the previous 2 years.